azanebrain/system-setup/README.md

 ## Settings Sync

 I use Settings Sync to store settings in GitHub (shan.code-settings-sync).
-Once you enter the Gist Key and ID, it will start to download everything.
-Then you'll probably need to restart VS Code
+Once you enter the Gist ID and your account key, it will start to download everything (if it doesn't use the 'Download Settings' option to kick it off).
+Then you'll probably need to restart VS Code.

+I store my key in a password manager since it's stored in the main GitHub site and hidden after generation.
+The Gist ID is the key of the settings file stored in your Gists account.

 ## FiraCode Font